-The Art of Song (Workshop on the story/narrative elements in song)
+The Art of Song (Workshop on the story/narrative elements in a song)

 M.E.
 Baird explains and demonstrates how he and other songwriters seek and identify, then incorporate the potential components of a good story or idea into a song, collection of songs or musical composition.
 M.E.
 Baird also reveals specific processes that he undertakes in his own songwriting, including the symbiotic relationship between his visual art practice and music-making - Approx: 2hr delivery.

-The Art of Listening (Workshop invoving mark making while listening to specific musical compositions and or audio text)
+The Art of Listening (Workshop involving mark-making while listening to specific musical compositions and or audio text)

 Drawing and mark-making in response to music.
 Approx: 2-3hr delivery.

 Drawing and mark-making in response to text delivered by audio.
 Approx: 2-3hr delivery.